-The Best Oven Mitts of 2018
+The Best Oven Mitts of 2021

 I was eager to try out what would surely be the most protective mitt on my list, since the San Jamar mitt is made out of kevlar—not to mention there surely had to be a reason it cost so much more than the other mitts, right?
 However, I really disliked this oven mitt.
 Some of the other designs were big, but this one was huge, to such a degree that it’s hard to imagine the size of hands it might fit comfortably.
 It also felt even more shapeless than usual, and the kevlar fabric was both uncomfortably scratchy to wear and slippery to grip objects with.

 I also didn’t feel the mitt met my expectations when it came to protection, allowing me to hold a pan straight out of a 450°F oven for just over 30 seconds before it got too hot to hang onto.
-It’s not that 30 seconds isn’t plenty of time for most situations that would call for an oven mitt, it’s just that the San Jamar costs $40 for a single unit (not a pair) and I don’t know why you’d drop that kind of cash when you can have something better for far cheaper.
+It’s not that 30 seconds isn’t plenty of time for most situations that would call for an oven mitt, it’s just that the San Jamar is expensive and I don’t know why you’d drop that kind of cash when you can have something better for far cheaper.

+I was excited about these Ooni pizza gloves because of the brand’s highly-rated pizza oven.
+Unlike the other mitts, these leather gloves allow you to perform precise tasks with hot objects.
+They’re also lightweight and easy to store.

+However, the performance was a bit disappointing in that I couldn’t hold the tray for more than 10 seconds because my hands got too hot.
+They also started to emit some unpleasant smells, which I suspect came from the leather material.

 In all honesty, this was my least favorite mitt of the bunch.
 It allowed me to hold a hot baking sheet for 30 seconds before I had to put the sheet down, which is the only reason it’s not positioned dead last.
 That said, allow me to explain my dislike in detail.